 This plan of management applies to all community land that has been categorised Natural Area within the Hawkesbury Local Government Area.
-The total area of the land to which this plan applies is approximately 1,980 hectares.
-This is approximately 85% of Council's open space.
+The total area of land to which this plan applies is approximately 1,622 hectares.
+This category applies to 82% of Council's open space.